CallunaLessThan3/angelhud/README.md

 ## TODO
 - Align notification button
-- Align main menu buttons better
+- Add 3d model
-- Dying image animations
+- Change highlight color of class names in backpack
-- Change highlight color of various elements
+- Add ability to use 1-9 to select class loadouts in backpack
 - Randomised loading screens (idk how)
 - Dialog menus: fiddle with width to get messages to align properly (this sucks)